 I am curious and enjoy learning.
 About anything really, but mostly intriguing ideas, concepts, and ways of thinking.
 Which is one reason I earned my B.S. in Sustainable Development from Buena Vista University and my M.S. in Bioproducts & Biosystems Engineering from the University of Minnesota.

-I also like taking what I learn and presenting it back in a way that provides a new vantage point to view one’s world.
+I enjoy taking what I learn and presenting it back in a way that provides a new vantage point to view one’s world.
 I have over six years of watershed management planning experience; I have co-founded and co-facilitated numerous organizations aiming to support collaboration, systems thinking, and social equity; and I routinely present about my work and research at conferences, universities, and schools.
 I am open to working almost anywhere, but thoroughly enjoy connecting with people in person, a profound experience!

 Email: rosie@communitykinetics.com